Scroggins covers pandemic response, projects in State of the County address - Shelby County Reporter

 Completed projects this year include: A new trail at Cahaba River Park; a restroom building for Little Joe Field and Tennis Courts at Helena’s Joe Tucker Park; Census 2020 (goal was 90 percent); a welding lab at Jefferson State Community College on Valleydale Road – workforce development; the Shelby County Arts Center and Old Mill Square Park in Columbiana; the Alabama National Cemetery Overlook Project; and the Shelby West Corporate Park pavilion, parking lot and walking trail at the lake.

-Ongoing projects for the county in 2021 include: A new county services building on U.S. 280 at Shelby County 41; assistance with the playground and pavilion at Chelsea’s community park; the addition of walking trails and cross country course at Chelsea’s sports complex off Shelby County 11; assistance with development at Veterans Park in Alabaster; a new community athletic field at Thompson High School; updates to Heardmont Park; Inverness Greenway to construction; State Park Road (Oak Mountain) safety improvement and bike lanes to construction; Alabama 4H Center – DiscoverShelby Conference Room on Lay Lake – tourism; intersection/roundabout construction for Shelby West Corporate Park and Shelby County Airport.
+Ongoing projects for the county in 2021 include: A new county services building on U.S. 280 at Shelby County 41; assistance with the playground and pavilion at Chelsea’s community park; the addition of walking trails and a cross country course at Chelsea’s sports complex off Shelby County 11; assistance with development at Veterans Park in Alabaster; a new community athletic field at Thompson High School; updates to Heardmont Park; Inverness Greenway to construction; State Park Road (Oak Mountain) safety improvement and bike lanes to construction; Alabama 4H Center – DiscoverShelby Conference Room on Lay Lake – tourism; intersection/roundabout construction for Shelby West Corporate Park and Shelby County Airport.

 Scroggins showed an aerial photograph of the county services center construction site and said the three-story building will house offices for license services, the sheriff’s department, Central Alabama Wellness and 58 INC.